Coffee Cultivation

 Post Harvest:

-After harvesting, the coffee beans are processed using either the wet or dry method.
+After harvesting, the coffee beans processed using either the wet or dry method.
 The beans are then sorted and graded based on their size, shape, and color.
-They are roasted to bring out their unique flavors and aromas before being packaged and shipped to coffee shops and consumers around the world.
+Roasting them brings out their unique flavors and aromas before we package and ship them to coffee shops and consumers around the world.

 Conclusion